Johari Abdul Ghani

-Johari bin Abdul Ghani (جوهري بن عبدالغني; /ms/; born 6 March 1964), more commonly known as Dato' Jo, is a Malaysian politician and chartered accountant who has served as Minister of Plantation and Commodities in the Unity Government administration under Prime Minister Anwar Ibrahim since December 2023 and the Member of Parliament (MP) for Titiwangsa from May 2013 to May 2018 and again since November 2022.
+Johari bin Abdul Ghani (جوهري بن عبدالغني; /ms/; born 6 March 1964), more commonly known as Dato' Jo, is a Malaysian politician and chartered accountant who has served as Minister of Investment, Trade and Industry in the Unity Government administration under Prime Minister Anwar Ibrahim since December 2025 and the Member of Parliament (MP) for Titiwangsa from May 2013 to May 2018 and again since November 2022.
+He served as the Minister of Plantation and Commodities in the Unity Government administration under Prime Minister Anwar from December 2023 to December 2025.
 He is a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
 He has served as the Treasurer General of BN since April 2023 and one of the Vice Presidents of UMNO since March 2023.
 He is also presently the only BN MP in Klang Valley.

 Early life and education

 Johari bin Abdul Ghani was born and raised in Kampung Pandan, Kuala Lumpur (then in Selangor, now Federal Territory of Kuala Lumpur).
 He received his primary school education at Sekolah Rendah Kebangsaan Kampung Pandan from 1971 to 1976 and pursued his studies at Sekolah Menengah Aminuddin Baki in Kampung Pandan from 1977 until 1981.
 He continued his tertiary education at Institut Teknologi MARA (ITM), Shah Alam from 1982 until 1985 and obtained his Diploma in Accounting.
 He then furthered his accounting studies in the United Kingdom, which qualified him for a membership to the Association of Chartered Certified Accountants (ACCA) in 1988 and awarded Fellowship of the Chartered Association of Certified Accountants in 1993.